Skip to Content

 • After play or training sessions

-Set a feeding schedule as well, preferably three or four small meals during the day, and avoid a free-feeding approach.
+Set a feeding schedule, preferably three or four small meals during the day, and avoid a free-feeding approach.
 That will help your puppy also predict the bathroom moments.

 2. Socialize Your Shepsky Early With Exposure

-It’s not just humans that form character in the first years of life; dogs do too!
-Because both Siberian Huskies and German Shepherds have a strong prey drive and will readily chase smaller animals or bark at strangers, socializing them early is non-negotiable.
+It’s not just humans that form character in the first years of life; dogs do, too!
+Because Siberian Huskies and German Shepherds have a strong prey drive and will readily chase smaller animals or bark at strangers, socializing them early is non-negotiable.

 You can use these ways to socialize your Gerberian Shepsky:

-• Allow your Shepsky puppy to play with other puppies, dogs, and cats and correct aggressive behavior like biting and growling by removing the puppy from the playmates when it happens.
-Reinforce good behavior with a verbal reward, a pat, and a treat so your puppy knows that’s the way to behave with playmates.
+• Allow your Shepsky puppy to play with other puppies, dogs, and cats, and correct aggressive behavior like biting and growling by removing the puppy from the playmates when it happens.
+Reinforce good behavior with a verbal reward, a pat, and a treat so your puppy knows how to behave with playmates.

 • Feed your German Shepherd Husky mix puppy with other dogs and cats (not from the same bowl) so your pet doesn’t grow to be food aggressive.

-• Allow other family members and visitors (both children and adults) to play with your Shepsky puppy.
+• Allow other family members and visitors (children and adults) to play with your Shepsky puppy.
 You can have them reward good behavior with treats so your puppy learns to associate people with positive experiences.

 3. Reward Your Puppy’s Good Behavior

-If you, like me, are an advocate of positive reward-based training, you know that it is the best way to train a Husky German Shepherd mix.
+If you, like me, advocate positive reward-based training, you know it is the best way to train a Husky German Shepherd mix.

 Using positive reward-based training with your puppy recognizes that dogs are capable of experiencing emotions, such as pleasure and suffering.
 This is known as animal sentience

 Your friendly Gerberian Shepsky will appreciate a reward for good behavior.
-So, capitalize on positive reinforcement by praising your puppy when they obey commands, go to the bathroom at prescribed spots, or stop a behavior when you command it.
+So, capitalize on positive reinforcement by praising your puppy when he obeys commands, goes to the bathroom at prescribed spots, or stops a behavior when you command it.

 It’s crucial to reward behavior as soon as it is accomplished so your Shepsky pup can associate reward and behavior, creating a greater probability that your puppy will repeat and consequently learn the behavior.